Pinning ceremony held for nurse graduate in Luzerne County

 The celebration doesn’t stop there, Jessica says she happily accepted a position at Geisinger Wyoming Valley, and she’s ready to stand by fellow healthcare workers during the COVID-19 pandemic.

 “I’m really excited I can’t wait to start and to get down and dirty.
-This is what I signed up for,” Young expresses.
+This is what I signed up for,” Young expressed.

 Luzerne County Community College will hold a virtual celebration to recognize all graduates on May 28.